LEARNAcademy/Instructor-Resources/javascript/conditionals.md

 - Inside the parentheses we need to pass information that can be evaluated to a Boolean value of true or false
 - If this information evaluates to `true` we want a response to occur
-- The response is wrapped in curly braces known as a block of code
+- The response is wrapped in curly braces known as a code block
+- Code block: simply consists of grouped logical statements with curly braces { }.
-- What is inside the curly braces is the executable code, the action
+- What is inside the curly braces is the executable code, or the set of actions we want to be run if this option is chosen.

 ```javascript
 if(true){